cyberlord8/QtSpellChecker/README.md

 I wrote and shared this 2 years ago, but somehow the repo got messed up and was missing files and would not compile.

-Here is is again all fixed/cleaned up.
+Here it is again all fixed/cleaned up.

 ## Spell Check Class and Find/Replace Dialog written for Qt5